About

 Folder

-My MA thesis: a technical approach to composition where algorithmic processes act not just as a tool but as an extended cognition that shapes the creative process, opening up structures that would be impractical to write by hand.
+My MA thesis: a technical approach to composition where algorithmic processes act as extended cognition, opening structures that would be impractical to write by hand.

 Folder